The number of living faculty who have received the following major awards (as of September 2014):

 Since the early 1970s, an estimated 90 life science companies have been spawned from UCSF research, including more than 40 start-ups at Mission Bay.

-- UCSF received $532.8 million in total NIH research support, making it the top recipient among public institutions and the second-highest among all institutions nationwide.
+- UCSF received more than $517 million in total NIH research support, making it the top recipient among public institutions and the second-highest among all institutions nationwide.

 - The UCSF School of Medicine received the most funding of any school in the nation for the second year in a row, at $439.6 million for fiscal year 2013, to support research, training and fellowships.